Starting an LLC in Texas is Easy

 Step 3: File the Texas LLC Certificate of Formation

-If you choose to mail in a hard copy, send the form and payment (payable to the Secretary of State) to the following address:
+Send the form and payment (payable to the Secretary of State) to:

 Secretary of State